qeesung/gitaly/doc/beginners_guide.md

 - `install`: Build and install Gitaly.
 The destination directory can be modified by modifying a set of variables, most importantly `PREFIX`.

-- `test`: Execute both Golang and Ruby tests.
+- `test`: Execute both Go and Ruby tests.

 - `clean`: Remove all generated build artifacts.